TheDayIsMyEnemy/book-finder/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Deploy to GitHub Pages

+Run `npm deploy` to deploy the production build to GitHub Pages.

+You can also check out the [Anglular GitHub Pages README](https://github.com/angular-schule/angular-cli-ghpages/blob/master/README.md) to find more information.

 ## Running unit tests